Membership Development

 Keeping a Membership List

-Chapters and SIGs will want to keep a list of current members for various purposes.
-Perhaps most importantly, a list of current members and their e-mail addresses will allow for basic communication and the ability to send announcements to a Chapter or SIG.
+Keeping a Membership ListChapters might want to keep a list of current members for various purposes.
+Perhaps most importantly, a list of current members and their e-mail addresses will allow for basic communication and the ability to send announcements to a Chapter.

-The primary method for maintaining a current member list is through coordinating with ACBS via the website dashboard (see how do we use the membership interface).
-Only designated Chapter and SIG adminstrators will have access, as this responsibility is typically delegated to one or several individuals.
+The primary method for maintaining a current member list is through coordinating with ACBS.
+Only the Chapter Board will have access to their list of chapter members.
 The ACBS list may be thought of as a "master" list, as it only includes active members who are up to date with their dues (although there is a grace period that is given).
-Since being a member of ACBS is a prequisite requirement for being a member of any Chapter or SIG, administrators keeping a membership list will need to stay up to date.
+If you would like a copy of your chapter's membership list, please email the ACBS staff and they will provide the list to you.
+Membership lists may only be used for official Chapter business, and may not be shared with or sold to any third party.

-The current list of members at any time can be exported as an excel file which then can be used by Chapters and SIGs.
-Then, this information can be used in maintaining a membership list.
+The current list of a Chapter members can be exported as an excel file which then can be used by Chapters leaders in maintaining a mailing list.
 For example, email addresses could be entered into Mailchimp, a popular and free resource for sending emails.
-Membership lists may only be used for official Chapter or SIG business, and may not be shared with or sold to any third party.
+Some Chapters will keep a "mailing list" which includes such individuals who are no longer active members, but who may want to be informed about local ACBS events.

 Managing and Engaging Current Members

-Managing and engaging current members is, in essence, a central task of chapters and SIGs.
+Managing and Engaging Current MembersManaging and engaging current members is, in essence, a central task of chapters and SIGs.

 It should be noted that there is no "correct" or "right" way to run a chapter or SIG.
 First, chapters and SIGs are both different types of groups with different needs, challenges, and issues.
 Second, engaging and maintaining an active group of members will depend on a variety of factors including geography, commitment/energy of members, and organizational experience of leaders or board members.
-Instead of thinking about confomring to an ideal prototype, chapters and SIGs are encouraged to be creative and flexibile in how they function as a group.
+Instead of thinking about conforming to an ideal prototype, chapters and SIGs are encouraged to be creative and flexibile in how they function as a group.
 Because everything is relative, a study group that meets six times per year may be as much of a "success" for a chapter as another chapter which holds monthly events and is able to charge for dues.
-In any case, here are some tips for engaging and maintaing members:
+In any case, here are some tips for engaging and maintaining members:

 Tips for Managing and Engaging with Current Members:

 * Ask your members: Though it may seem obvious, don't forget to ask your members what they want.
 Listening to the needs of your members may spark an idea or help guide you in developing your chapter/SIG.
+We've created a example SIG Survey template - you will find it attached at the bottom of this page.

 * Follow your passion: Rather than investing your limited resources in endeavors that you think you "should" do, do something that matters to you.
 If you aren't interested in it, then it is less likely to get done.